BS4yson/PC-State-Display/README.md

 # PC-State-Display

-1. Plug the device into the computer via a USB-B to USB-A connector.
+1. Plug the device into the computer.

 2. Go to device manager; under Ports, you must see a driver named "Silicon Labs CP210X USB to UART Bridge (COM [Port Number])."